prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ##### VALUE-BASED FEE FOR THE INFRINGEMENT ACTION

 ###### Rule 22 - Determination of value-based fee for the infringement action

-1. The value of the infringement action shall be determined by the judge-rapporteur  under Rule 370.6, taking into account the  value as assessed by the parties , by way of an order during the inte rim procedure.
+1. The value of the infringement action shall be determined by the judge-rapporteur  under Rule 370.6, taking into account the  value as assessed by the parties , by way of an order during the interim procedure.

-2. Where the value of the infringement action exceeds EUR  500.000 , the claimant shall pay a value-based fee for the infringement action, in accordance with Part 6.  [[UPCRoP#Rule 16 - Examination as to formal requirements of the Statement of claim|Rule 16.3 to .5]] shall apply mutatis mutandis .
+2. Where the value of the infringement action exceeds EUR  500.000, the claimant shall pay a value-based fee for the infringement action, in accordance with Part 6.  [[UPCRoP#Rule 16 - Examination as to formal requirements of the Statement of claim|Rule 16.3 to .5]] shall apply mutatis mutandis.

 ##### STATEMENT OF DEFENCE